TechXChange2/React-Native/README.md

 #### Optimization Feature
 Global Context `isReady` was made to keep track of when user updates one of 3 lists (Items, Trades, Bookmarks). \
-This limits when AJAX requests are made to only occur when updates are detected \
+This limits when AJAX requests are made to only occur when inputs from the user are detected. \
 Object:
 ```js
 const [isReady, setIsReady] = useState({